BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 	17. D5:As a Linux System administrater you will often be tasked with recording and making changes to networking configuration of VMs.
 		1. Write the contents of the routing table to a file in /usr/local/networking/routing.txt
 		2. Answer:
-			1. .route -n > /usr/local/networking/routing.txt
+			1. .route -n | tail -n 5 > /usr/local/networking/routing.txt
 			2. cat /usr/local/networking/routing.txt
 	18. D5:As a Linux System administrator you will often be tasked with maintaining webservers.
 Sometimes you will want to change the default behavior of the apache2 service to accommodate your needs.
 		1. Update the port that the apache2 service listens on from 80 to 1990.